 To keep pace with its large-scale, dynamic IT demands, the firm recently came to DXC to develop a plan, timeline and budget to migrate their key systems out of their freight data center.
 They established an aggressive timeline so that the migration would be completed before the expiration of an expensive mainframe support contract and in time to not interfere with their annual peak period (ahead of the holiday season).
 Based on their previous experience working together, the team at DXC immediately knew they’d need to partner with TDS.

 The mainframe refresh would save the company millions, but, in an industry where delayed deployments or outages can devastate a company’s bottom line, it was critical to also have a migration plan that would avoid peak times or cause disruption to end customers.

 TDS’ TransitionManager™ platform had proven to be invaluable with previous DXC work with Chevron, Toyota, Aon, JM Family, and others.
-It produces a single source of truth for all assets and provides a powerful planning, workflow and automation platform to support a highly efficient, low risk execution.
+It produces a single source of truth for all assets and provides a powerful planning, workstream and automation platform to support a highly efficient, low risk execution.

 The team also knew the TransitionManager software would gain the confidence of the IT team and business units during both sales pursuit and execution.
 Together, TDS and DXC began to work with the customer in 2018.